 Recommendations for the types and grades of various cleaning supplies are outlined below.
 The recommended reagent types or grades were selected to ensure that the cleaned equipment is free from any detectable contamination.

-Detergents: Use Luminox (or a non-phosphate solvent based equivalent), Liqui-Nox (or a non-phosphate equivalent) or Alconox (or equivalent).
+Detergents: Use Luminox (or a non-phosphate solvent based equivalent), Liquinox (or a non-phosphate equivalent) or Alconox (or equivalent).
 EPA recommends Luminox (or equivalent) since solvent rinses can be eliminated from the cleaning process.
 Liquinox (or equivalent) may be substituted (solvent rinses, when applicable, must be performed), and Alconox (or equivalent) may be substituted if the sampling equipment will not be used to collect phosphorus or phosphorus-containing compounds.

 Solvents